 Mobile optimization is the process of making your website adjustable on mobile device screens.
-The techniques to optimize eCommerce site for mobile devices involves the use of design and development methods to customize your site content and components to flow smoothly between different mobile devices.
+The techniques to optimize an eCommerce site for mobile devices involve the use of design and development methods to customize your Shopify store site content and components to flow smoothly between different mobile devices.

 Mobile optimization is specifically essential for eCommerce websites or online shopping sites because it covers a crucial part of achieving the best customer journey – from seamless product browsing, liking, and making a prompt purchasing decision.